Mirap9615/Adventure/DONOTREADME.md

 Then there are different tiers of gear: wood, iron, platinum, titanium, orichalcum, mythium, odel, accursed, mystium, great, divine; Each gear tier should have a sword, axe, pickaxe, shovel, spear, bow, helmet, chestplate, leggings, boots, shield, block, and arrow.
 For example, wood_pickaxe should be an item, and so should odel_chestplate.

  fish, cow, chicken, sheep, goat, pig, ant, cockroach, shark, bird, fox, lion, tiger, cat, rabbit, serpent, worm, skeleton, zombie, ghost, sandman,

+ Pending:
+ a right hand slot, a left hand slot, a helmet slot, a scarf slot, a chestplate slot, a rerebrace slot, a leggings slot, a right shoe slot, a left shoe slot, a left ring finger slot, and a right ring finger slot.
+They would be able to hold items that would stay in that slot.